 The Science of Personality

-We know, for example, that our genes do play an important role in determining who we are—that is, that different personality types are, at least in part, inherited.
-We sometimes refer to this component of personality as “temperament”; the way each of us is hard-wired from birth can predispose us to be an adventurer, a loner, a brainy nerd, or a sentimental puddle of tears.
+We know, for example, that our genes play an important role in determining who we are.
+Different personality types are inherited, at least in part.
+We sometimes refer to this component of personality as “temperament.”
+How each of us is hard-wired from birth can predispose us to be, say, an adventurer, a loner, a brainy nerd, or a sentimental puddle of tears.

 Indeed, our experiences also contribute to the very functioning of our brain itself.
-The hard-wiring we inherit is rudimentary at birth; how successfully (or not) our maturing circuits connect with each other as we navigate the stages of development from infancy to young adulthood is crucial.
-Bad luck, such as early trauma or neglect, can interrupt or derail the process; good luck, such as having a supportive, caring family, can facilitate a sturdy outcome.
+The hard-wiring we inherit is rudimentary at birth.
+How our maturing brain circuits connect with each other as we grow up is crucial.
+Bad luck, such as early trauma or neglect, can interrupt or derail the process.
+Good luck, such as having a supportive and caring family, can facilitate a sturdy outcome.

 Think of personality as on a spectrum, or dimension, like blood pressure.
-You need it to be alive, but too much or too little of a necessary and good thing can become a problem.
+You need it to be alive, but too much or too little of this biological essential can become a problem.
 Likewise, each of us has a personality, necessary to function in this world.
 But if certain personality traits are too prominent (or maybe too minimal), problems can ensue.

-If you are a strongly Conscientious person, you may sometimes seem like a workaholic, but you can call a halt at some point, perhaps at the suggestion of someone you trust, and you can chill, return to the task energized, and accept that the finished product is good enough.
+If you are a strongly Conscientious person, you may sometimes seem like a workaholic, but you can call a halt at some point.
+Perhaps at the suggestion of someone you trust, you can chill, return to the task energized, and accept that the finished product, even if not perfect, is good enough.

 Normal For You

 The dimensional nature of normal, adaptive personality style is the guiding principle of the NPSP25.
 Once you take the self-assessment test and view your entire Self-Portrait, you’ll know what is normal for you.
 If you are seeking a new normal, don’t forget that with motivation and persistence, you can do it.